minvws/nl-covid19-coronacheck-app-ios/README.md

   * **Scan to add certificate**: the user can import a paper copy of a various types of certificate by scanning it using the phone's camera.

-  * **Add visitor pass**: for users who were vaccinated outside the EU and are visiting the Netherlands, they can obtain a "vaccine approval" code and use it - together with a negative test - to create a visitor pass in the app.

   * **Frequently asked questions**: a webview

   * **About this app**: